 - Innisfree Fermented Soybean Firming Energy Essence (k-beauty & affordable)

 Ingredients like Hyaluronic acid and Niacinamide are suitable to be used during the day as well as at night time.
 Choosing serums that boost skin health and provide protection from the outside world is the key to your daytime skincare routine.

 I usually use Hyaluronic acid in the mornings after my showers and Niacinamide with my Retinol at night to reduce any sensitivity, but you can do what works best for you.
 Hyaluronic acid is best applied when your skin is damp.
 (Niacinamide picks are in the evening routine below)

 Favorite hyaluronic acid serums:

 Technically a serum but we would like you to definitely incorporate this in your daytime routine.
 Using vitamin C during your morning routine is a good way to ensure that you are benefiting from the brightening properties and the increased hydration.

 Here are some of our favorites:

 - Josie Maran Vitamin C (currently using and love it)

-- Honest Beauty Vitamin C (good for beginners)
+- Sunday Riley Vitamin C Cream (Moisturizer Combo!) (good for beginners)

 - TruSkin Serum Vitamin C (Amazon find!)